fommil/fpmortals/manuscript/under-review.md

 a.foreach { i => b.foreach { j => println(s"$i $j") } }
 ~~~~~~~~

-The full set of methods that can be (optionally) used by a `for`
+### Summary

-comprehension do not share a common super type; each generated snippet
+The full set of methods in a `for` comprehension do not share a common
-is independently compiled.
-If there were a trait, it would roughly
+super type; each generated snippet is independently compiled.
+If there
-look like:
+were a trait, it would roughly look like:

 {lang="text"}
 ~~~~~~~~